 Briefly describe how the City of Lancaster Community Development staff consulted with the Bureaus of Agency/Group/Organization was consulted.
-What Planning, Police, Property Maintenance and Housing Inspections, Office of Lead are the anticipated outcomes of the consultation Safety, and the Department of Public Works to identify needs and gaps within the or areas for improved coordination?
-City's affordable housing market, public policies, social service delivery mechanisms, lead safe practices and housing goals, and public infrastructure.
-This process helps the City better understand its needs and enhances intra- Departmental coordination to ensure effective and compliant utilization of grant funding and proactive troubleshooting of potential challenges.
-3 Agency/Group/Organization REDEVELOPMENT AUTHORITY OF THE CITY OF LANCASTER (RACL) Agency/Group/Organization Type Housing Services - Housing Other government - Local What section of the Plan was addressed by Housing Need Assessment Consultation?
-Public Housing Needs Non-Homeless Special Needs Market Analysis Economic Development Anti-poverty Strategy Briefly describe how the The City consulted with RACL to identify challenges and bottlenecks in the creation Agency/Group/Organization was consulted.
-What of affordable housing opportunities within the existing Land Bank and Vacant & are the anticipated outcomes of the consultation Blight mechanisms and programs.
-The findings from the consultation will help the or areas for improved coordination?
-City formulate a comprehensive understanding of the barriers preventing organizations from creating affordable housing due to current market condition constraints while also improving collaboration between both entities to help develop viable solutions to the City's affordable housing shortage.
+What Planning, Police, Property Maintenance and Housing Inspections, Office of Lead are the anticipated outcomes of the consultation or Safety, and the Department of Public Works to identify needs and gaps within areas for improved coordination? the City's affordable housing market, public policies, social service delivery · mechanisms, lead safe practices and housing goals, and public infrastructure.
+This process helps the City better understand its needs and enhances intra- Departmental coordination to ensure effective and compliant utilization of grant funding and proactive troubleshooting of potential challenges. } Agency/Group/Organization REDEVELOPMENT AUTHORITY OF THE CITY OF LANCASTER (RACL) Agency/Group/Organization Type Housing Services - Housing Other government - Local What section of the Plan was addressed by Housing Need Assessment Consultation?
+Public Housing Needs Non-Homeless Special Needs Market Analysis Economic Development Anti-poverty Strategy Briefly describe how the Pending.
+Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?

 4 Agency/Group/Organization United Way of Lancaster County

 Agency/Group/Organization Type Housing

 Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services-Employment

 Service-Fair Housing

 Services - Victims

 Health Agency

 Regional organization

 What section of the Plan was addressed by Homeless Needs - Chronically homeless

 Consultation?
 Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Homelessness Strategy

 Anti-poverty Strategy

 Briefly describe how the A consultation with United Way/211 was conducted in order to glean the

 Agency/Group/Organization was consulted.
 What challenges faced by their organization in the delivery of services and to identify

-are the anticipated outcomes of the consultation the unmet needs of those in the community.
-It was determined that language is a
+are the anticipated outcomes of the consultation or the unmet needs of those in the community.
+The United Way was consulted by

-or areas for improved coordination? major barrier to the comprehensive delivery of services.
-A lack of bilingual staff
+areas for improved coordination?
+CoC staff, to enhance coordination with the organization, UW staff suggested

-have resulted in the scarcity of timely homeless services and supports.

-Additionally, an increase in the number of rental assistance referrals or programs

-would address the spike in the need for housing assistance services.
+providing additional funding for the 211 program and inviting them to more

+county-run meetings.
+They also proposed allowing 211 to do emergency intakes

+for emergency housing in the evening and on the weekends.

 5 Agency/Group/Organization Economic Development Company of Lancaster County

 Agency/Group/Organization Type Regional organization

 Business Leaders

 Business and Civic Leaders

 What section of the Plan was addressed by Market Analysis

 Consultation?
 Economic Development

-Briefly describe how the The County spearheaded the consultation with EDC, generating findings related to
+Briefly describe how the Pending.

 Agency/Group/Organization was consulted.
-What the persistent County-wide need for affordable housing and a workforce deficit for
+What

-are the anticipated outcomes of the consultation low-wage/low-skilled jobs.
-Articulated general need to work collaboratively across
+are the anticipated outcomes of the consultation or

-or areas for improved coordination? municipal government levels to address housing and workforce issues, which the
+areas for improved coordination?

-• City and County will work towards coordinating.

 6 Agency/Group/Organization Lancaster County Coalition to End Homelessness

 Agency/Group/Organization Type Housing

 Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services-Employment

 Service-Fair Housing

 Services - Victims

 Other government - County

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Homeless Needs - Chronically homeless

 Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Homelessness Strategy

 Market Analysis

 Economic Development

 Anti-poverty Strategy